TACC/launcher/README.md

 * block - each task k executes lines [ k(n/p)+1, (k+1)(n/p) ]

 ## Using Launcher on Multi-/Many-core Processors
 Launcher uses the hwloc utility to determine layout of cores on the node.
 If hwloc is installed on your system and the commands are in the default `PATH`, Launcher will use this to partition the cores on node between the tasks.
-You can enabled task binding by setting `LAUNCHER_BIND=1` before calling `paramrun`.
+You can enable task binding by setting `LAUNCHER_BIND=1` before calling `paramrun`.

 ## Using Launcher with Intel Xeon Phi (KNC) Co-processor Cards